First-Time Gardening-Plant Salvia!

 |Love and Wishes||Purple||“|

-Hardiness Zone: bases on the lowest average temperature the area is expected to receive in winter.
+Hardiness Zone: based on the lowest average temperature, the area is expected to receive in winter.
 Here is how to find your plant hardiness zone.

 Pollinators And Wildlife

-Here is some information if you would like to plant for polinators.
+Here is some information if you would like to plant for pollinators.